joepope44/beautiful-jekyll/_posts/2018-07-14-web_pdf_scraping_project.md

 layout: post
 published: true
 title: 'Web and PDF Scraping Congressional Finance Disclosure Forms '
-subtitle: 'Congressional Financial Data'
+subtitle: Congressional Financial Data
 ---
 ## Web and PDF Scraping Congressional Finance Disclosure Forms

 [Github Repo](https://github.com/opengovernment/readsludge)

 Members of Congress are required to publically disclose certain aspects of their finances.
-This information is made public, but unfortunately is not made accessible in a database.
-Their websites are freely accessible, as are numerous pdf files with all the required data.
-But there is no simple way to aggregate this information and look for trends.
+This information is made public, but unfortunately is only accessible in awkwardly formatted html forms or PDF files.
+The government has made the documens public, but they have not made the data machine readable.
+There is no simple way for citizens to aggregate all of this information and look for interesting or alarming trends for their elected representatives.

 The data can be queried, very slowly, at the links here: